What Is an ISIC Code? (ISIC Rev. 5) | International Industry Classification

 ISIC (UN) Global International comparability Cross-country reporting, global research, harmonizing multi-region datasets

-NAICS North America Regional industry measurement U.S./Canada/Mexico statistics, operational segmentation in North America
+NAICS North America Regional industry measurement U.S., Canada, and Mexico statistics, operational segmentation in North America

-NACE European Union EU statistical and administrative alignment EU reporting, procurement/regulatory context, European datasets
+NACE European Union EU statistical and administrative alignment EU reporting, procurement and regulatory context, European datasets

-SIC Primarily U.S. (legacy) Historical and legacy comparability Historical datasets and legacy administrative or vendor files
+SIC Primarily U.S. legacy Historical and legacy comparability Historical datasets and older administrative or vendor files

-Conversion reality: A single ISIC code can map to multiple NAICS or NACE codes (and vice versa).
-Treat crosswalks as candidate mappings and validate against the unit’s primary activity and included/excluded definitions.
+Conversion reality: a single ISIC code can map to multiple NAICS or NACE codes, and the reverse is also true.
+Crosswalks should be treated as candidate mappings, then validated against the unit’s primary activity and category definitions.

-• Statistical unit assignment: Classifying establishments and enterprises to support reporting and comparability.
+• Statistical unit assignment: classify establishments and enterprises to support reporting and comparability

-• Research and benchmarking: Comparative analysis of industry structure across markets and regions.
+• Research and benchmarking: compare industry structure across countries and markets

 FAQ